 This is not the company to work with.

-Second, and this gets a little geeky, but any 5% rate advertised is not like the rate for your home loan, which is usually published as an APR, or Annual
+Second, and this gets a little geeky, but any 5% rate advertised is not like the rate for your home loan, which is usually published as an Annual Percentage Rate (APR).

 Equipment finance agreements are quoted in payments, not rates, and will almost never include a "rate" because they don't amortize like a loan.
-Since it is not amortized like a loan, you're being quoted "simple interest" as opposed to an APR (annual percentage rate).
+Since it is not amortized like a loan, you're being quoted "simple interest" as opposed to an APR which includes fees and is a more comprehensive reflection of your cost to borrow that money.

 Why does that matter?
 If I am buying a $400,000 mobile clinic, and I am quoted $8,250 as a monthly payment for 5 years, let's look at simple interest: